csi-lk/csi.lk/src/articles/emoji-use-in-commit-messages.md

   Using a rigid commit format with emoji means I limit myself to a commit per ‘thing’, it also allows me to parse my commits quickly.
 permalink: articles/emoji-use-in-commit-messages.html
-template: article
+layout: article
 tags: article
-meta: 'code, emoji, git, commit'
+keywords: 'code, emoji, git, commit'
 ---

 This article is outdated, [I now much prefer Conventional Commits](/conventional-commits)